Ceningan Island Near Bali

 Nusa Lembongan and Transportation

-There is a different and more relaxed vibe on Nusa Lembongan and we noticed it right away.
-While still touristy it was nowhere near as busy as Bali, the roads were bumpy, narrow, and made for interesting travel.
-Numerous small open-bed trucks met the ferry to transport guests to their choice of accommodation.
+There is a different and more relaxed vibe on Nusa Lembongan, and we noticed it right away.
+While still touristy, it was nowhere near as busy as Bali.
+The roads were bumpy and narrow, making for interesting travel.
+Numerous small open-bed trucks met the ferry to transport guests to their accommodation.

-We were huddled up into one of these small trucks with a group of young women from Singapore.
-They were having a hoot on the drive and so were we.
-We were dropped off by the Yellow Bridge separating Nusa Lembongan and Ceningan Island as you cannot access Ceningan Island by car.
+We were huddled into one of these small trucks with a group of young women from Singapore.
+They were having a hoot on the drive, and so were we.
+We were dropped off by the Yellow Bridge separating Nusa Lembongan and Ceningan Island, as you cannot access Ceningan Island by car.

 Two members of the Twilight Ceningan staff were waiting for us with two scooters.
-Each of us wearing our packs, one pack in front of the driver, two people on each scooter, and we were on our way for the final stretch.
+We were wearing our packs, one pack in front of the driver, two people on each scooter, and we were on our way for the final stretch.
 Fun!

 The saltwater pool at Twilight Ceningan